anadomuta/challenge-daily-planner/README.md

 ## Usage

-The webpage can be accessed using this URL: to follow
+The webpage can be accessed using this URL: https://anadomuta.github.io/challenge-daily-planner/

 To add an event, the user can tap on the timeblock for the current or future events, add the details of the event and tap on the save button.